 - What is meant by arthritis or synovitis?

+Information on the purpose of the drugs and the risk of side effects are important in each treatment.
 The treatment should suppress the overactive immune system so that kidneys, lungs and other internal organs retain their function.
 At the same time, the symptoms should be reduced.
 Cortison (for example prednisolone) is still used in addition to many new medications.
 Cortisone can be crucical in the first and most active, destructive disease stages.
-Other medications (for example Plaquenil, Methotrexate, Azathioprine) is added to avoid cortisone side effects and to keep the disease at bay.
-More about drugs here.
+Other medications (for example Plaquenil, Methotrexate, Azathioprine) are added to avoid much cortisone side effects and to keep the disease at bay.
+Against pain is paracetamol formulations usually the first choice, followed by NSAIDs. more about drugs here.

-Rheumatology Department at Oslo University Hospital, Rikshospitalet do research on autoimmune connective tissue disease.
+Rheumatology Department at Oslo University Hospital (OUS), Rikshospitalet researches autoimmune connective tissue disease.
 For research tasks, patients are included in a disease register: Norwegian Systemic Connective Disease and Vascular Registry (NOSVAR).
 In recent years, the register has contributed to more than 50 published works in international medical journals.
-PhD (doctorate) work has been completed for the following diseases: MCTD, Systemic sclerosis, SLE og Myositis and more new work is under way.
+PhD (doctorate) work has been completed for the following diseases: MCTD, Systemic sclerosis, SLE, Myositis, Antisynthetase syndrome, Takayasu arteritis and more new work is under way.
 The good cooperation between patients, doctors and researchers is crucial to obtaining new knowledge for the benefit of the treatment.

 For doctors and other health workers